C23-PS202-Google-Bangkit-Capstone/Cloud-Computing/readme.md

 # Cloud Computing

 Welcome to the cloud computing repository.
 This repository contains the code dan deployment for the cloud computing capstone project.
-The project is written in Python and Node.js using the Flask and Express framework.
-The project is then deployed on the Google Cloud Platform and uses the Google Cloud Storage, Google Cloud App Engine, and Google Cloud Run services.
+The project is written in Node.js using Express framework.
+The project is then deployed on the Google Cloud Platform and uses the Google Cloud Storage and Google Cloud Run services.

 ## Project Description

 We will connect the Machine Learning Model with Mobile App using Cloud (Google Cloud Platform) so all the 3 learning path division can be integrated.

+API:
+- Authentication
+- Uploading images

 ## Table of Contents